aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/tanakh/ketuvim/hamesh-megillot/eikhah/megillat-eikhah-lamentations-tisha-bav-rabbi-david-seidenberg-neohasid-org.html.md

 <hr />

 For Reb Dovid's essay on cannibalism in Eikha, please read "<a href="http://jcarrot.org/driven-beyond-reason-tisha-b%e2%80%99av%e2%80%99s-connection-to-cannibalism">To Prey or to Pray?
-The Lessons of Famine on Tisha B’Av</a>" (The Jew &amp; the Carrot blog, 2008-08-07).
+The Lessons of Famine on Tishah b'Av</a>" (The Jew &amp; the Carrot blog, 2008-08-07).

 Rabbi Seidenberg writes:

 <blockquote>
 <h3>Some notes on the theology of Eikhah:</h3>

-1. Tisha B’Av could not be more relevant than it is today, when the crisis of war refugees and fear of terrorism have overwhelmed the political process in so many countries.
-We think of Tisha B’Av as a time of mourning, but it is more importantly a call to identify with the experience of the refugee, being thrown into a hostile world without shelter or protection.
+1. Tishah b'Av could not be more relevant than it is today, when the crisis of war refugees and fear of terrorism have overwhelmed the political process in so many countries.
+We think of Tishah b'Av as a time of mourning, but it is more importantly a call to identify with the experience of the refugee, being thrown into a hostile world without shelter or protection.
 That’s what happened to the Jewish people when the Temple, and the nation and society it stood for, were destroyed, when they became “like deer, not finding a place to graze, walking without strength before a pursuer.”
 (1:6)

 2. The author(s) of Eikhah (traditionally Jeremiah) believed that what happened to Jerusalem was an expression of divine judgment.
 The idea that tragedy and disaster are punishment for our sins may seem alien to most most modern Jews.
-This is also why it is hard to connect the Holocaust with Tish’a B’Av.
+This is also why it is hard to connect the Holocaust with Tishah b'Av.
 But this theology can be consoling, because it allows people to find meaning in tragedy.

 3. For the ancients, the choices were to believe that the destruction was God’s punishment, or that God no longer cared about what happened to them.
 It is easy to imagine why people would choose a punishing God over an uncaring God (though the latter possibility is suggested in the very last verse:of Eikhah).
 Even though Eikhah sounds like it’s about God punishing us, it’s not really a theodicy, but a prayer that tragedies prove God still cares about us, instead of proving God’s indifference.